-Swimming pool scale occurs as a result of high levels of calcium and/or silicate.
-Besides the build up of calcium, hard water is also a key element in scale formation.
-The Scale formation in swimming pools are usually recognized by a white crusty deposit which looks like crystallized salt.
+Swimming pool scale occurs because of elevated levels of calcium and/or silicate.
+Besides the buildup of calcium, hard water is also a key element in scale formation.
+The Scale formation in swimming pools is usually recognized by a white crusty deposit which looks like crystallized salt.

 This white crusty deposit can eventually cause other swimming pool problems for you.
 Some of which include:

-While its possible to have a nice looking pool or spa, having grayish white deposits of scale build up on your swimming pool surfaces can be extremely unattractive to your swimmers.
+While it's possible to have a nice-looking pool or spa, having grayish white deposits of scale built up on your swimming pool surfaces can be extremely unattractive to your swimmers.
 This is usually because pool scale looks dirty; thus, giving you a grayish color in appearance.

 You see scale formation on your pool wall surfaces can cause abrasions to the users of your swimming pool.

-Swimming pool scaling is the result of an excessive amount of calcium hardness (i.e. calcium build up) and poor swimming pool water balance.
-These two factors contribute to the total hardness of your swimming pool water chemistry; which results in scale formation.
+Swimming pool scaling is the result of an excessive amount of calcium hardness (i.e. calcium builds up) and poor swimming pool water balance.
+These two factors contribute to the total hardness of your swimming pool water chemistry, which results in scale formation.
 Usually when it comes to swimming pool scale formation, these are your major contributing factors:

-Pool calcium scale otherwise known as calcium carbonate, is more likely to develop in areas that has water evaporation and high water temperatures.
+Pool calcium scale, otherwise known as calcium carbonate, is more likely to develop in areas that have water evaporation and high-water temperatures.

 Because calcium scale is less soluble in water, your swimming pool heater will develop pool scale formation as well.
 This is a swimming pool problem that usually happens as the water temperature of your pool increases.
 As pool scale develops on your heat exchanger, your swimming pool heater will become less efficient over time.